 I sat there scratching my head for a further fifteen minutes before driving off.
 As I looked over my shoulder to pull out from the curb I noticed Keithy’s case of Carlton Dry was still sitting in my back seat.
 That poor bastard I thought.
 Angry, thirsty and lost in the land of the hipster…. this wasn’t Keithy’s day.

-I couldn’t help but feel Keithy saw a little of his future son in law in that cyclist.
+I couldn’t help but think Keithy saw a little of his future son in law in that cyclist.
 Why else would he explode like that?
 Keithy was a man from a different generation and a different time.
-A time when men sank schooners and regaled stories of barroom fights.
-A time where men wore King Gee’s and Flanos, not cardigans and V-necks.
+A time when men sank schooners and regaled stories of bar-room fights.
+A time where men wore King Gee’s and Flannos, not cardigans and V-necks.